 Darlington Press is an imprint of SUP for research-based works with a more general or popular focus.

-SUP is a member of the Australian Publishers Association and the Association of Learned and Professional Society Publishers (UK).
+SUP is a member of the Australian Publishers Association, the Small Press Network and the Association of Learned and Professional Society Publishers (UK).